 I fueled up at the Flying J and called Weldon Gray and he came and picked me up for an evening of movies and then returned me to the rig where I spent the night before heading north to Meadow Lake.

-I was muddling through getting the rig level and on the wood strips when Debbie showed up with the kids and made it easier.
+I was muddling through getting the rig level and on the wood strips alone when Debbie showed up with the kids and made it easier.
 Later that Friday evening Juanita arrived with Becky for Sasha's birthday party on Saturday.